graphprotocol/graph-node/docs/environment-variables.md

    blocks.
 The default is plenty for most loads, particularly if `GRAPH_QUERY_CACHE_BLOCKS` is kept small.
 Defaults to 1000, which corresponds to 1GB.
+- `GRAPH_QUERY_CACHE_STALE_PERIOD`: Number of queries after which a cache entry can be considered stale.
+Defaults to 100.

 ## GraphQL